 - Abide by the conditions indicated in clause 5 below in relation to subcontracting;

 - Assist the Data Controller, taking into account the nature of the processing, through appropriate technical and organisational measures, whenever possible, so that they may comply with their obligation to reply to requests regarding the exercise of the data subjects' rights, that is, the rights of transparency, information, access, correction and erasure (right to be forgotten), restriction of processing, portability, opposition or not to be the object of automated individualised decisions (including profiling), and others that are specified in Chapter III of the GDPR.
-If the SUPPLIER receives a request for the exercise of the rights specified in Chapter III of the GDPR relating to the processing of data under this Agreement, it must notify the Client in a term of two (2) days maximum;
+If the SUPPLIER receives a request for the exercise of the rights specified in Chapter III of the GDPR relating to the processing of data under the Agreement, it must notify the Client in a term of twenty-four (24) working hours ;

 - Collaborate, cooperate and actively assist the Client in fulfilling the obligations set out in Articles 32(security of processing), 33 (notification of a breach of the security of personal data to the Supervisory Authority), 34 (communication of a breach of the security of personal data to the data subject), 35 (data protection impact assessment) and 36 (prior consultation) of the GDPR, all taking into account the nature of the processing and the information available to the SUPPLIER;

-- Report data security breaches to the data controller, when the breach is likely to pose a high risk to the rights and freedoms of natural persons which the Client is the Data Controller; in which case, the following minimum content is required:
+- Report data security breaches to the data controller, regarding personal data breaches which the Supplier has knowledge;; in which case, the following minimum content is required:

 - Description of the nature of the security breach.